 Most sustainability reports don’t currently allow for direct comparison between companies due to a lack of consistency between the reporting and terminology used.
 This needs to change in order for a company’s sustainability performance to be truly tracked and measured.
 The Sustainability Accounting Standards Board (SASB), a San Francisco-based non-profit that launched in 2012 to connect businesses and investors on the financial impacts of sustainability, are currently using their standards and tools to implement principles-based reporting frameworks and communicate sustainability data more efficiently and effectively to investors.
 Efforts such as this, backed by high-profile names including former New York City Mayor Michael Bloomberg, and former chair of the Securities and Exchange Commission (SEC) Mary Schapiro, are helping to create greater consistency in sustainability performance measurement for businesses going forward.

-If you have any questions, or you’re interested in speaking with me about how you can work to create more sustainable business practices, you can reach out to me directly at firstname.lastname@example.org, or contact our sales team at (844) 479-1507.
+If you have any questions, or you’re interested in speaking with my team about how you can work to create more sustainable business practices, please reach out to Rubicon’s Sustainability team directly at email@example.com, or contact our sales team at (844) 479-1507.